Annea Lockwood

-Annea Lockwood (born July 29, 1939, in Christchurch, New Zealand) is a New Zealand-born American composer and academic musician.
-She taught electronic music at Vassar College.
-Her range is vast and often includes microtonal, electro-acoustic soundscapes and vocal music, as well as recordings of natural found sounds.
-She has also recorded Fluxus-inspired pieces involving burning or drowning pianos.
+Annea Lockwood (born July 29, 1939) is a New Zealand-born American composer.
+Her work incorporates microtonal, electroacoustic, and vocal music, as well as field recordings; she has also composed Fluxus-inspired pieces involving intentionally damaging pianos.
+She taught electronic music at Vassar College in Poughkeepsie, New York, from 1982 until her retirement.

 Early life and education

-Lockwood studied composition and completed a Bachelor of Music with honours from the University of Canterbury.
-Her composition studies continued with Peter Racine Fricker at the Royal College of Music from 1961 to 1963; with Gottfried Michael Koenig at the Darmstädter Ferienkurse from 1963 to 1964; and at the Hochschule für Musik Köln.
+Lockwood studied composition and completed a Bachelor of Music degree with honours from the University of Canterbury in Christchurch.
+Her composition studies continued with Peter Racine Fricker at the Royal College of Music in London from 1961 to 1963; with Gottfried Michael Koenig at the Darmstädter Ferienkurse from 1963 to 1964; and at the Hochschule für Musik und Tanz Köln.
 She also studied in the Netherlands.
 Lockwood settled in London in 1964.